hoob3rt/enroll-gcalendar/README.md

 ---
 ### Usage
 1. if cloning from git:
-* place your google_credentials in google_credentials directory
+* place your credentials.json in google_credentials directory
 * run ```python enroll-gcalendar/convert_plan.py```
 2. if installing from pip
 * create a simple script